|

 original storyline and first draft script by American screenwriter

 Michael France.
-The final script was jointly credited to Jeffery Caine
+The final script was jointly credited to Jeffrey Caine

 and Bruce Feirstein, who then received solo screenplay credit for